Ouranosinc/Magpie/docs/permissions.rst

     enum :class:`magpie.permissions.Permission`, but rather from a combination of special :term:`Group` and :ref:`Configuration` constants.
 See `Route Access`_ for more details.

-.. following are potential but not implemented: ownership permissions:
+.. following are potential but not implemented / unused:
+    ownership permissions:
         user/group that owns the service/resource
         defined with the id saved directly under that Resource (see Resource.owner_[user|group]_id) role permission:
         (user|group, permission) relationship, within separate tables in database maybe could be combined used with group permissions and 'access permissions' do, but there is still a need to check view access dynamic group with them, might require some GroupFactory?

 Route Access